SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 # OAuth Custom Rest Connector
-    This article shows how to create custom rest connector in webMethods.io to get access token without using the default oauth account management and how to configure keycloak server with client_credentials.
+    This article shows how to create a custom rest connector in webMethods.io to get an access token without using the default OAuth account management and how to configure keycloak server with client_credentials.

 # Use-case
-If you are integrating with Custom Cloud Rest Application and if the OAUTH Provider for your custom application generates token with considerably small expiry and there is a need to generate the access token for every session (or service execution) instead of refreshing token on expiry, as refresh on expiry on each new session (service invocation) will be expensive.
-In such cases we will need to create a connector or Cloud Integration (Flowservice) to get the access token instead of using default OAuth Account management of the connector.
+If you are integrating with Custom Cloud Rest Application and if the OAUTH Provider for your custom application generates a token with considerably small expiry and there is a need to generate the access token for every session (or service execution) instead of refreshing token on expiry, as refresh on expiry on each new session (service invocation) will be expensive.
+In such cases, we will need to create a connector or Cloud Integration (Flowservice) to get the access token instead of using the default OAuth Account management of the connector.

 ![](./images/usecase.png)

-As an example we will use Keycloak as OAUTH provider to showcase this use-case.
+As an example, we will use Keycloak as an OAUTH provider to showcase this use case.

 # Prerequisite
 1. Pre-installed keycloak server. *If you need to create your own instance, you could easily spawn one docker or k8s instance from "keycloak packaged by bitnami".
 Refer https://bitnami.com/stack/keycloak/helm*